 Reaching younger demographics is growing more difficult every time a graduating class throws their caps to the sky.
+Find out

 Whether you’re going after recent letterwinners or alumni at any level, you’re fighting for a share of their time and mind.. against everything else in life.

 The stress of having to look for a full-time job, (often times) move to a new city and create a fresh start normally takes priority over answering the call of the alumni association or letterwinner’s club.

 Once the time is right for engagement between the recent grad and association, the message can easily fall on deaf ears if not delivered in an easily consumed & digested fashion.

 Millennials are evolving in their consumption of information and so should the ways in which we communicate said information to them.

 Through working with letterwinner organizations and alumni associations all over the country, we’ve found there are some challenges with engagement effectiveness and efficiency.
 Take for example this outreach strategy:

 Once a month, we send out mass text messages, 50 at a time because we’ve been having issues with email open rates and content consumption.— Unnamed Letterwinner Director in American Athletic Conference